rootski-io/rootski/infrastructure/clickup/onboarding-tasks/linux-and-bash.md

 2. Go through each of the concepts on the `Linux and bash` page.
 Research and understand each of them.

-3. (Bonus) Do a video call with someone else on the team to ask/answer questions about these points.
+3. (Optional) Do a video call with someone else on the team to ask/answer questions about these points.
 This can be a get-to-know-you activity that helps you have a fun time collaborating with them in the future.
 Discussing these in slack is good, too.